cdomet-d/transcendence/.doc/databases.md

 * userStatus &rarr; integer
 * registerDate &rarr; datetime

-userStatus &rarr; is the user a admin, root (?) or normal user
+The userStatus column stored the role of the user (admin, user).
+I don't know yet if it will be needed yet.

 ### Usage and associated functions